handist/collections/README.md

 ### Compiling the project

 We use Maven to compile and test the library.
+As of version `v1.3.0`, we use a Maven multi-module project.
+The core of our library which you will want to import into your project is in module "**core**".

 You can compile the library from source by checking it out with github and running command `mvn package`.
-This will create two java archives under folder `target/`:
+This will create two java archives under folder `core/target/`:

-- `collections-v1.2.0.jar` which contains only the source files of our library
+- `collections-v1.3.0.jar` which contains only the source files of our library
-- `collections-v1.2.0-jar-with-dependencies.jar` which also contains the dependencies our library depends on
+- `collections-v1.3.0-jar-with-dependencies.jar` which also contains the dependencies our library depends on

 ### Running the tests